avats101/avats101/README.md

   - Basics of ARCore

 ## What I want to do next :thinking:
-  - Learn more of Frontend Development.
+  - Learn more of Frontend Development(React).
   - Learn Backend Development (to become a Full-Stack developer)
   - Learn more of APSpark,ARCore.
   - Learn more of Deep-Learning.